watilde/care/README.md

 # care
-Easy to make your software careware by require once
+A simple way to add careware and donation support to your node.js modules.

 ## CLI User
 ### Install